North Dakota, North Dakota, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Ensure that you get the right kind.
-A lot of adapters currently being sold are just plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Be sure to pick the right kind.
+Most adapters on sale are simply plug changers and expect your devices to adjust the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one should work in most places.
+This one works in most locations.

-If you go to International Peace Garden, you're likely to do a lot of walking.
+If you go to International Peace Garden, you will do a lot of walking.
 These are a must:

 June